 6.30pm Guests arrive

 7pm Professor Sir Nilesh Samani, "BHF's Big Beat Challenge: thinking big without boundaries or borders"

 7.15pm Professor Josephine Bunch, "Assembling a collective force to study tumour metabolism from every angle"

 7.45pm Audience discussion / Q&A

 We were excited to announce our first Alumni event outside of the UK in spring 2018, with a private dinner for BHF funded researchers, past and present, in the heart of Paris.
 Strengthening the ties between French and British research and pledging our support for scientists tackling cardiovascular disease all over the world, alumni with a "French connection" came together, met fellow BHF alumni and heard about exciting new research and opportunities from the BHF.

 The Future of International Collaboration

 The opportunities afforded by digital technology, the uncertainties of Brexit and the exciting potential of "Big Data" science have created a research environment in which international collaboration between researchers, funders, industry professionals, clinicians and governments has never been more important.
-To discuss the successes, opportunities and challenges of international collaboration, the BHF, in partnership with UCL's Cardiovascular Network, is delighted to host this evening of discussion, debate and networking.
-Join our expert speakers over refreshments and the chance to meet fellow BHF alumni at this, our very first BHF Alumni event.
+To discuss the successes, opportunities and challenges of international collaboration, the BHF, in partnership with UCL's Cardiovascular Network, was delighted to host this evening of discussion, debate and networking.
+Photos and a video of the event's highlights will be available soon.